The Contracting Process¶

 There are several stages to a contracting process.

 Completion or Termination info

-You should aim to publish OCDS data close to real-time: releasing data as each stage of a contracting process takes place.
+You are encouraged to publish OCDS data close to real-time: releasing data as each stage of a contracting process takes place.

-This may involve generating output from a range of different systems.
+This might involve generating output from a range of different systems.
 Data published from different systems can be tied together by use of a common Open Contracting ID (

 Defining a contracting process¶